mcabbott/NamedPlus.jl/README.md

 It would be easy to make `svd(m; dims)` control the order (i.e. which is `U`), but making `svd(m; name)` control the name of the new index would be harder.

-There's also a draft of some ideas for attaching ranges to axes in [src/ranges.jl](src/ranges.jl).
+Finally there's also a draft of some ideas for attaching ranges to axes in [src/ranges.jl](src/ranges.jl).
-This is done by adding an another independent wrapper type.
+This is done by adding an another independent wrapper type, which ought to commute with `NamedDims`.
-You can index by the ranges using round brackets instead, although not much apart from that works right now:
+You can index by the ranges using round brackets instead.
+Here's what works:

 ```julia
 include("ranges.jl")